Terms & Conditions

 10. It is the seller's and the buyer's responsibility to ensure that all taxes that apply to the items or transactions are collected, reported and remitted to the appropriate tax authority.
 This includes the tax components such as stamp duty/registration for any motor vehicle, caravan or related entity unless otherwise stated.

 11. As stated in these rules, all sales are final.
 In the event that an item you won and paid for was not fairly represented on the marketplace website, a refund will be considered.
 To be eligible for a refund, you must not use your unique item certificate to redeem your item, and you must submit your request for a refund within forty-eight (48) hours of completing payment and receiving your unique item certificate.
 Please refer to the Contact Us page for information about whom to submit your request to.
 The online marketplace management team will notify you via e-mail of the status of your refund request once they have received and your request.
 You can expect a refund in the same form of payment as originally used to make payment, within 7 to 14 business days of our receiving and approving your request.
 If you have already redeemed your certificate for the item, you must contact the vendor directly to negotiate the refund.

 2. If an Entrant does not want their details to be used for the purposes stated in above clause, they must write to West Australian Newspapers Ltd by email to firstname.lastname@example.org

 or post to Privacy Officer, GPO Box D162, Perth WA 6840 and West Australian Newspapers Limited will ensure that the details are not used for that purpose.

 3. It is a condition of entry that all registered users agree to have their name, photo, video and suburb published for publicity purposes if required.
 By participating in this promotion, participants signify their acceptance of all conditions and the requirement to participate in promotional activity if required.

-Win a cruise to Bali with RAC Travel and Cruise & Maritime Voyages
+Win a cruise to Singapore with RAC Travel and Cruise on the Voyager of the Seas